jikamens/password-manager-comparer/README.md

 This is a head-to-head evaluation of six password managers.
 The code and most of the content was borrowed from a [Medium post by Jonathan Kamens of Quantopian Security](https://medium.com/@QuantopianCyber/head-to-head-evaluation-of-five-password-managers-8faa4851c767).

-Styles and headings added by me.
+Styles were added by me.